 The City provides community services and infrastructure in support of a sustainable, livable City.
-The City’s environmental commitment is established through the integration of sustainability throughout the OCP, and is further reflected in Council’s Corporate Strategic Plan, Energy Policy and Climate Action Reserve Fund Management Policy.
+The City’s environmental commitment is established through the integration of sustainability throughout the Official Community Plan, and is further reflected in Council’s Corporate Strategic Plan, Energy Policy and Climate Action Reserve Fund Management Policy.
 Sustainability provides significant benefits for Abbotsford residents, including environmental stewardship and environmental self-sufficiency.

 The City has over 700 km of watercourses and ditches, as well as numerous lakes, ponds and wetlands.
 These aquatic habitats support populations of important fish and wildlife species, and the City has completed a number of initiatives to better understand and protect these important habitats.

 When rain and snow fall, some water flows into streams, lakes, and oceans and becomes surface water.
 However, most precipitation either evaporates or seeps deep into the soil, eventually becoming groundwater.
 Groundwater is found trapped in the cracks, crevices and pores of underground rock.
 As groundwater moves, it can collect in underground areas known as aquifers.

 The Air Quality Health Index (AQHI) provides information to help residents protect their health on a daily basis from the negative effects of air pollution.
 More information about air quality and the current index ratings for Abbotsford is available from the Air Quality Health Index - Central Fraser Valley, BC.